mitodl/ocw-studio/docs/production-to-rc-data-cloning.md

 ## Step 2: Google Drive Folder Management

-After the database restore, Website objects' gdrive folders will be pointing to the production gdrive instance.
-We need to update them to point to appropriate RC gdrive links.
+Once the database is restored, Website objects' gdrive folders will be pointing to the Google Drive for the production environment.
+We need to update these to link to appropriate folders in the Google Drive for the RC environment.

 ### 2.1 Clear Existing gdrive Folder References